 Some of the limitations of Nb3Sn arise from the sensitivity of the thermodynamic critical field Hc (and therefore the superheating field) to the exact Sn concentration.
 For example, a Sn depletion of 3% reduces Hc by 75%.
 Other difficulties are the high surface roughness at Nb3Sn grain boundaries possibly causing local field enhancement.
-Somewhat thinner (1 um) layers give smoother surfaces and best results (Fig. 4.26).
+Somewhat thinner (1 um) layers give smoother surfaces and best results (Fig. 4.25).

 Most practitioners of Nb3Sn have encountered a Q-slope problem and with gradient limits.
 Progress has continued.
-The best case of a flat Q vs E curve out to 23 MV/m has been achieved at Fermilab [121, 122, 123] The performance at 4.2 K is also very attractive showing $Q_0 > 10^{10}$ at gradient of 18 MV/m.
-Latest films have smaller surface roughness (by a factor of 2), smaller thickness (1 μ m vs 2-3 μ m) and smaller grain size (0.7 μ m vs 1.2 μ m).
+The best case of a flat Q vs E curve out to 23 MV/m has been achieved at Fermilab [119, 120, 121] The performance at 4.2 K is also very attractive showing $Q_0 > 10^{10}$ at gradient of 18 MV/m.
+Latest films have smaller surface roughness (by a factor of 2), smaller thickness (1 $\mu$ m vs 2-3 $\mu$ m) and smaller grain size (0.7 $\mu$ m vs 1.2 $\mu$ m).
 Careful material science is yet required to understand and confidently control the Nb3Sn crystal growth dynamics so as to produce low-loss surfaces.

-High power pulsed RF measurements (Fig. 4.26(b)) at Cornell on a Nb3Sn cavity show encouraging trends for very high gradients [121].
-At high temperature (T > 15 K), the results track the high superheating field, extrapolating to 300 mT ($E{acc} \approx 80$ MV/m) at zero temperature.
+High power pulsed RF measurements (Fig. 4.25(b)) at Cornell on a Nb3Sn cavity show encouraging trends for very high gradients [119].
+At high temperature (T > 15 K), the results track the high superheating field, extrapolating to 300 mT ( $E{acc} \approx 80$ MV/m) at zero temperature.
 But at lower temperature, thermal limitations take over to limit the highest field to about 100 mT (24MV/m) which is close to the CW result of 22 MV/m.

 In Sec.
-15.1.1 ILC upgrade beyond TDR, we consider the ILC upgrade path from 1 TeV to 3 TeV based on Nb3Sn cavities with gradients/Q of 80 MV/m/1 $\times 10^{10}$.
-The Section provides
+15.1.1 ILC upgrade beyond TDR, we consider the ILC upgrade path from 1 TeV to 3 TeV based on Nb3Sn cavities with gradients/Q of 80 MV/m/1 $\times$ 10.
+The Section provides Tables summarizing the main parameters of the 3 TeV ILC to be compared to CLIC 3 TeV, and also discusses the potential benefits from 80 MV/m Nb3Sn.

-Figure 4.26: (a) Record CW behavior for Nb3Sn coated at Fermilab showed $E{acc} = 23 \text{ MV/m}$. (b) Measurements of the critical RF field of Nb3Sn using high power pulsed RF.
+Figure 4.25: (a) Record CW behavior for Nb3Sn coated at Fermilab showed $E{acc} = 23 \text{ MV/m}$ . (b) Measurements of the critical RF field of Nb3Sn using high power pulsed RF.
 The high temperature results extrapolate to a maximum surface magnetic field of 300 mT, which would translate to $E{acc} = 85 \text{ MV/m}$ for a Low-Loss shape cavity.